 Recommendations to parents

-Because of the strong protective effect found in some studies, some authorities including the FSID and AAP now suggest that parents use or consider using a dummy when settling their baby to sleep.
+Because of the strong protective effect found in some studies, some authorities (e.g. American Academy of Paediatrics (AAP)) suggest that parents use or consider using a dummy when settling their baby to sleep.
 The Lullaby Trust takes a cautious position with regard to SIDS risk, and state that ‘it is possible that using a dummy when putting a baby down to sleep could reduce the risk of sudden infant death’.
 They produce a factsheet to help parents make an informed choice regarding SIDS and dummy use.